Contax N Digital vs Fujifilm X-H1

 - More modern: Reflects 15 years and 11 months of technical progress since the N Digital launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the X-H1 is the clear winner of the contest (21 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-H1 is the clear winner of the contest (24 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the N Digital or the X-H1.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the N Digital or the X-H1.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Contax N Digital vs Fujifilm X-H1